 Asterion Horses

-An incredibly valuable breed of horses, they are said to have been made from the four winds - spirit from the north, strength from the south, speed from the east, and wisdom from the west.
+Asterion Horses are an incredibly valuable breed of horses, they are said to have been made from the four winds - spirit from the north, strength from the south, speed from the east, and wisdom from the west.

 Kasida

-An Asterion mare belonging to Lord Berick.
+Kasida is an Asterion mare belonging to Lord Berick.
 Her name means Drinker of the Wind in the desert dialect, a name that indicates her exceptional speed and agility.

 Hisli

-A beautiful Asterion mare belonging to Lord Berick.
+Hisli is a beautiful Asterion mare belonging to Lord Berick.
 The mares are more valuable than stallions, since lineage within the breed is passed down through the mother's line.

 Madame Clarisse DuVency